Building AI-Powered Analytics Dashboards

 Automated ML workflows: Rather than manually specifying which metrics and analyses to compute, automated ML pipelines discover important relationships in data.
 They test thousands of potential analyses and surface the most significant findings automatically.

 Flexible query and visualization: Unlike traditional BI systems optimized for predetermined queries, AI dashboards must support exploration.
 Users should be able to ask questions naturally ("Why are returns increasing?"), and the system should understand intent and provide relevant analysis.
-This often involves natural language interfaces connecting to underlying analytics engines.
+This often involves natural language interfaces—a capability that flows directly from advances in natural language processing for business applications—connecting to underlying analytics engines.

 Start with a concrete problem: "Our production team receives a daily report with dozens of metrics.
 Most days nothing interesting happens, but occasionally something requires attention.
-How can we surface what matters?"
+How can we surface what matters?"—then follow a structured implementation approach:

 Step 1: Data foundation: Ensure you have reliable, high-quality data.
 Production dashboards need data warehouse infrastructure capturing all relevant signals.
 For manufacturing, this might include equipment sensors, product inspection data, and quality metrics.